Teen hailed as hero after saving kids from rip tide

 ST. AUGUSTINE, Fla. - A proud mom posted to Facebook, saying her 16-year-old son saved two kids from a strong current on St. Augustine Beach.

-John Jones, a student at Neese High School, said he was surfing Friday when he and his friend saw two little heads in the water.
+John Jones, a student at Neese High School, said he was surfing Friday when he and his friend, Raekwon, saw two little heads in the water.

 "Once we started watching them and seeing them drift out more and more, we realized something was wrong," Jones said.
 "So we paddled over there and it turned out to be two young kids."